Understanding Ingrown Toenails in Babies: A Guide for Parents

 -

-Lifting the Nail: A podiatrist may lift the nail edge and place a small piece of gauze or cotton under it to help it grow above the skin.
+Lifting the Nail: A podiatrist may lift the nail edge and place a small piece of gauze between the nail and the skin to help it grow above the skin

 -